Probate Q&A Series

 Short Answer

-Under North Carolina law, a small estate handled by collection by affidavit can usually be “reopened” to add after-discovered personal property, as long as the new assets do not push the estate over the small‑estate dollar limit.
-In practice, this is often done by filing a supplemental collection-by-affidavit form with the clerk that lists the newly found accounts.
+Under North Carolina law, a small estate handled by collection by affidavit can usually be supplemented to add after-discovered personal property, as long as the new assets do not push the estate over the small‑estate dollar limit.
+In practice, this is often done by filing an amended or supplemental collection-by-affidavit form with the clerk that lists the newly found accounts.
 If the total personal property exceeds the statutory cap, the matter must convert to a full estate administration with a personal representative.

 Understanding the Problem